pingcap/docs-cn/sql/encrypted-connections.md

 If the certificate parameters are correct, TiDB outputs `Secure connection is enabled` when started, otherwise it outputs `Secure connection is NOT ENABLED`.

-## Configure the MySQL Client to Use Encrypted Connections
+## Configure the MySQL client to use encrypted connections

 The client of MySQL 5.7 or later versions attempts to establish an encrypted connection by default.
 If the server does not support encrypted connections, it automatically returns to unencrypted connections.
 The client of MySQL earlier than version 5.7 uses the unencrypted connection by default.